brefphp/bref/docs/local-development.md

 ## PHP functions

 The `serverless invoke local` command invokes your [PHP functions](/docs/runtimes/function.md) locally.
-It is necessary to use the `--docker` option so that Bref layers are correctly downloaded.
 You can provide an event if your function expects one.

 For example, given this function: